TLX LAWSUIT DEADLINE: Hagens Berman Urges Telix Investors to Act by Jan. 9 Over Alleged Dual Regulatory Failures: SEC Subpoena & FDA CRL on CMC/Supply Chain

 News provided byHagens Berman Sobol Shapiro LLP

 SAN FRANCISCO, Dec.
-17, 2025 /PRNewswire/ -- National shareholder rights law firm Hagens Berman is issuing a reminder to investors in Telix Pharmaceuticals Ltd. (NASDAQ: TLX) that the deadline to move the Court for appointment as lead plaintiff in the pending securities class action lawsuit is January 9, 2026.
+19, 2025 /PRNewswire/ -- National shareholder rights law firm Hagens Berman reminds investors that the deadline to move the Court for appointment as lead plaintiff in the securities class action lawsuit against Telix Pharmaceuticals Ltd. (NASDAQ: TLX) is January 9, 2026.

-The lawsuit follows a series of regulatory setbacks—including an SEC subpoena and a devastating Complete Response Letter (CRL) from the FDA—that led to a sharp stock decline, with the final news triggering a 21% drop.

-The complaint alleges that Telix and its executives materially overstated the developmental progress of its therapeutic candidates and misrepresented the reliability and regulatory compliance of its third-party supply chain and manufacturing partners.
+"The complaint alleges that management's claims of 'great progress' and 'truly global manufacturing capability' were directly at odds with the reality of regulatory scrutiny," said Reed Kathrein, the Hagens Berman partner leading the firm's litigation.
+"We are specifically investigating the documented notices of deficiency (Form 483) issued to two third-party partners which led to the FDA's Complete Response Letter (CRL).
+These failures were material and allegedly concealed from investors.
+The firm urges Telix investors who suffered substantial losses to contact the firm now to discuss their rights."

 Next Steps: Contact Partner Reed Kathrein Today